Skip to Content

 Installation

-# Build and install from repository root make fark-install # Verify installation fark --help
+# Clone and build from repository git clone https://github.com/mckinsey/agents-at-scale-ark.git cd agents-at-scale-ark make fark-install # Verify installation fark --help

 Querying Agents and Teams